QualiSystemsLab/colony-cli/README.md

 Cloud account: AWS is not recognized as a valid cloud account in this space  Blueprint unknown cloud account
 ```

-### Launching sandbox
+### Launching a Sandbox

 * Similar to the previous command you can omit *--branch/--commit* arguments if you are in a git-enabled folder of your
-  blueprint repo:
+  Blueprint repo:

     `$ colony sb start MyBlueprint`

-* This will create a sandbox from the specified blueprint
+* This will create a Sandbox from the specified Blueprint

-* If you want to start a sandbox from a blueprint in a specific state, specify _--branch_ and _--commit_ arguments:
+* If you want to start a Sandbox from a Blueprint in a specific state, specify _--branch_ and _--commit_ arguments:

     `$ colony sb start MyBlueprint --branch dev --commit fb88a5e3275q5d54697cff82a160a29885dfed24`

 * Additional optional options that you can provide here are:
-  * `-d, --duration <minutes>` - you can specify duration for the sandbox environment in minutes.
+  * `-d, --duration <minutes>` - you can specify duration for the Sandbox environment in minutes.
 Default is 120 minutes
-  * `-n, --name <sandbox_name>` - the name of sandbox you want to create.
-By default it will generate name using blueprint name + current timestamp
+  * `-n, --name <sandbox_name>` - the name of the Sandbox you want to create.
+By default the cli will generate a name using the Blueprint name, branch or local changes, and the current timestamp
-  * `-i, --inputs <input_params>` - comma-separated list of input parameters for sandbox, like: _"param1=val1, param2=val2_"
+  * `-i, --inputs <input_params>` - comma-separated list of input parameters for the Sandbox, For example:_"param1=val1, param2=val2_"
-  * `-a, --artifacts <artifacts>` - comma-separated list of sandbox artifacts, like: "_app1=path1, app2=path2_"
+  * `-a, --artifacts <artifacts>` - comma-separated list of Sandbox artifacts, like: "_app1=path1, app2=path2_"
   * `-w, --wait <timeout>` - <timeout> is a number of minutes.
-If set, you Colony CLI will wait for sandbox to become active and lock your terminal.
+If set, you Colony CLI will wait for the Sandbox to become active and lock your terminal.
 ---
 **NOTE**

-1. If you are not it git-enabled folder of your blueprint repo and haven't set --branch/--commit arguments tool will
+1. If you are not it git-enabled folder of your Blueprint repo and haven't set --branch/--commit arguments tool will
-start sandbox using blueprint with name "MyBlueprint" from branch currently attached to your Colony space.
+start a Sandbox using the Blueprint "MyBlueprint" from the branch currently attached to your Colony space.

 2. If you omit artifacts and inputs options, you are inside a git enabled folder and the local is in sync with remote,
-then Colony Cli will try to get default values for artifacts and inputs from the blueprint yaml.
+then Colony Cli will try to get default values for artifacts and inputs from the Blueprint YAML file.
 ---

 Result of the command is a Sandbox ID.